robthomson/RF2ETHOS/README.md

 **RF2ETHOS**

-<span style="coloir:red">NOTE.
+<font style="color:red">NOTE.
 This version of rf2ethos is no longer being developed.
-All future dev is in the new RFSUITE product</span>
+All future dev is in the new RFSUITE product</font>

 https://github.com/robthomson/RFSUITE